 Parietal pain occurs when there is noxious stimulation of the parietal peritoneum because of ischaemia, inflammation or stretching.
 It is sharp, intense, discrete, localised and aggravated by coughing/movement.
 Visceral pain occurs when noxious stimuli affect a viscus.
-Hindgut structures (eg large intestine) cause lower abdominal pain.
+Hindgut structures (eg, large intestine) cause lower abdominal pain.
 Referred pain is pain felt in remote areas supplied by the same dermatome as the diseased organ.

 - Enquire about the pain:

-- Was the onset sudden or gradual?
+- Establish whether the onset was sudden or gradual.

-- Is it continuous or intermittent?
+- Ask whether it is continuous or intermittent.

 - Make a systematic enquiry:

-- Smoking and drinking history?
+- Note smoking and drinking history.

 - Note past medical history.

-- Note the general condition of the patient, eg well, shocked, pyrexial.
+- Note the general condition of the patient - eg, well, shocked, pyrexial.

 - Note temperature, pulse rate and quality, blood pressure.